A traditional medicine used by the tribes of South America

 Shortly after the application to the eyes, most users report a strong burning and intense prickly pain sensation.
 Yet, these effects reside after a few minutes, and can be alleviated by focusing on your breathing and by visualizing how the pain removes your blocked energies and brings deep healing.
 Moreover, you may also experience vomiting and bowel movements, which are further indications for the removal of blocked energies and illness.
 Try to surrender fully and relax as much as possible.

-Similar to the iboga micro dosing, you can apply Sananga on a daily base but you should adhere to our protocol and stick to strong intentions of healing to achieve profound results.
+Similar to the iboga micro dosing, you may choose to apply Sananga on a daily bases.
+By doing so and with an intent focus on healing you can achieve profound results.

 • Contact lenses should be removed before applying Sananga.